Why Compare Retirement Planning and Mountain Biking?

 1. Clarity is Crucial in Mountain Biking and Retirement Planning.

-Here is a video on some of the additional stress-relieving benefits of mountain biking:
+Here is a video on some of the additional stress-relieving and other health-related benefits of mountain biking:

 How to Balance Your Focus

 Now, odds are, lack of focus won’t be deadly on most mountain bike trails in our area.
 However, lacking focus and clear mind on any mountain bike ride can cause personal injury or damage to your bike.
-If you become distracted and take your eyes off the trail, you can quickly land yourself off the trail or even off your bike.
-But simply having your eyes on the trail is not enough on technically challenging rides.
+However, if you become distracted and take your eyes off the trail, you can quickly land yourself off the path or even your bike.
+But merely having your eyes on the trail is not enough on technically challenging rides.
 Your vision needs to balance its focus on the immediate obstacles you’re traversing while maintaining awareness of what lies ahead.

-This a core principle of both mountain biking and retirement planning.
-Your plan will lack clarity if you don’t focus on the most vital parts of retirement planning.
+This a core principle of both mountain biking and retirement planning because your plan will lack clarity if you don’t focus on the most vital parts of retirement planning.
 Without clarity, your “plan” may not be much of a plan at all.
 It’s easy to lose focus due to market volatility, changing regulations, 24-hour news channels, and other distractions.
-If you allow those things to dictate your plan for retirement, you’ll quickly find yourself off the path you originally set out on.
+If you allow those things to dictate your plan for retirement, you’ll quickly find yourself off the path you initially set out on for retirement.
 But how do you find that focus and discipline when starting to plan for retirement?
 You seek guidance.

 Where to Look for Clarity